Monday, December 27, 2010

 So it is this narrative of pain and compassion received from family and friends of a family and friends and their struggle and endurance against wrong that I acknowledge as my definition of my faith.

-Those who love, those in the plains, those on terraced mountains tending fields, those in deserts, those who spend their days tending their flock , those in servitude, those imprisoned, those in hospital, those in pain, those who struggle will know the meaning of her cry: Oh injustice!
+Those who love, those in the plains, those on terraced mountains tending fields, those in deserts, those who spend their days tending their flock , those seeking refuge, those in flight, those in servitude, those imprisoned, those in hospital, those in pain, those who struggle will know the meaning of her cry: Oh injustice!
 Oh Thirst!

 Posted by Maniza Naqvi at 12:35 AM | Permalink